conversejs/converse.js/docs/source/troubleshooting.rst

 Converse might be visible.

-In Chrome and other browsers, contents of the developer console can be saved to a file for later study by right clicking within the developer consolve
+In Chrome and other browsers, contents of the developer console can be saved to a file for later study by right clicking within the developer console.

 What is logged at the debug loglevel?
 -------------------------------------

-`Strope.js <http://strophe.im/>`_, the underlying XMPP library which Converse uses, quetly swallows non-critical errors so that messaging activities can generally continue in cases where non-critical errors have occured.
+`Strope.js <http://strophe.im/>`_, the underlying XMPP library which Converse uses, quietly swallows non-critical errors so that messaging activities can generally continue in cases where non-critical errors have occurred.
 This is a useful feature and provides a better user experience and more stability in the client, but debugging is more challenging because the app doesn't obviously crash when something goes wrong somewhere.